 A quick pickle recipe for your beets and carrots without sugar!

-- 4–6 rainbow carrots, peeled and cut into sticks
+- 4–6 carrots, peeled and cut into sticks

 - 2 cups filtered water